 As a spiritual coach who specializes in indigenous spiritual practices, I often get asked how I feel about spirituality and religion.
-Most people assume that I am completely against religion since I practice and teach about traditional spiritual systems.
-While I absolutely enjoy where I am in my spiritual journey, I came from a religious background.
+Most people assume that I am completely against religion since I practice and teach about African spirituality.
+While I absolutely enjoy where I am in my spiritual journey, I come from a religious background.
 As such, I appreciate that all religious and spiritual systems have validity on some level.

 In my opinion, neither spirituality nor religion is all right or all wrong.
-All spiritual and religious systems hold elemental truths that are beneficial to adherents and non-adherents alike.
+Every spiritual and religious system holds elemental truths that are beneficial to adherents and non-adherents alike.
 The primary difference between the two is in their approach to disseminating, interacting with, and implementing these truths.

 What is Spirituality?

 For instance, individuals who practice within traditional systems generally get a reading from a priest or priestess.
 During that reading, the person’s ancestors, spirit guides, or personal deities will inform them of what they should and should not be doing based on their soul mission.
-So, instead of receiving general sermons that tell everyone to not kill, steal, commit adultery, etc., Spirit will speak directly to what the individual is or is not doing in a divination session.
+So, instead of receiving general sermons that tell everyone to not kill, steal, commit adultery, etc., Spirit speaks directly to that individual’s situation.

 What is Religion?

+As stated, religion follows a set of prescribed beliefs.
 On the surface, these principles are not bad or wrong.
 If you vibe with the ideologies within a certain belief system, a religious system can be tremendously beneficial in your growth and development.
 Religion is an excellent taskmaster in this regard.
-And, some people need religion to keep them in alignment.
+And some people need religion to keep them in alignment.

-Conversely, the challenge with religion lies in how it has been propagated throughout the world.
+Conversely, one of the major challenges with religion lies in how it has been propagated throughout the world.
 In most instances, religion has been forced on societies in one way or another.
 In which case, religion has trapped some people into a state of psychosis, which holds them back from fulfilling their soul mission.

 It has caused many people to feel inferior, ungodly, and worthless in many cases.
 Why?
 Because many people do not see images that look like them in the Divine.
 Instead, they are sometimes accosted with imagery that represents their people group as evil, unclean, and inferior.
 In which case, religion creates dependencies, spiritual and emotional deficits, and counterproductive behaviors.
 Sadly, these dynamics have affected many people groups throughout the world.

 Spirituality has filled in the missing links for me.
 I was also discouraged from exploring my full self in religion.
 I didn’t understand how to reconcile generational patterns or “curses” that kept me stuck.
-Additionally, I was not properly connected to critical parts of my spiritual team like my ancestors and Egbe.
-I now know that they are vital to helping me fulfill my destiny.
+Additionally, I was not properly connected to critical parts of my spiritual team, such as my ancestors, Head Orisha, Egbe Orun, etc. I now know that they are vital to helping me fulfill my destiny.